 Dividing your land into two or more lots can be a good way to profit from your property.
-That said, doing so comes with risks.
-In Oregon, before you start selling any new lots, you must be sure to follow all applicable laws.
-To help avoid future complications, know the legal basics about dividing Oregon land.
+That said, doing so comes with risks and possible future complications.
+In Oregon, before you start selling any new lots, be sure to follow all applicable laws.

-When you divide a piece of property, you can increase its value by broadening market appeal, since many buyers prefer smaller residential lots that are easier to maintain.
+When you divide a piece of real property, you can increase its value by broadening its market appeal.
+After all, many buyers prefer smaller residential lots that are easier to maintain.
 You also might be able to come up with creative ways to get the most out of your property.
-For instance, if you live on the property, you might be able to break off and sell portions not in use, while keeping the portion your house is located on.
+For instance, if you live on the property, you might be able to break off and sell portions not in use, while keeping the portion upon which your house is located.

 It would be a big disappointment if, after spending a lot of money on land development, you find there is no market for your new lots.
-Or after spending thousands of dollars on the land use application, to find there is an obvious legal barrier that prohibits dividing your land.
+Or if after spending thousands of dollars on the land use application, you were to discover an obvious legal barrier that prohibits dividing your land.

 In Oregon, land divisions occur in one of two forms; either a "partition" or a "subdivision."
-The distinction is important, because it often comes into play in the approval process.
+The distinction is important, and often comes into play in the approval process.

 When you partition land, you create three or fewer new units of land, called "parcels."
-When you subdivide land, you create four more new units of land, called "lots."
-(See the full legal definitions.)
+When you subdivide land, you create four or more more new units out of it, called "lots."
+(See the full legal definitions at ORS 92.010.)

 As an initial step, make sure there are no existing deed restrictions recorded against your property.
-For example, did a prior owner record a conservation easement prohibiting further development of your property?
+For example, did a prior owner record a conservation easement prohibiting further development there?
 Or, is your property in a planned community with covenants, conditions, and restrictions that prohibit division of existing lots?
-Any existing restrictions may make the land division process too expensive to be worthwhile.
+Any existing restrictions can make the land division process too expensive to be worthwhile.

 Examining your title history should help identify these potential restrictions.
 A title company can perform a title review.
 Review it carefully.
 If you have questions, contact a real estate attorney.

 In Oregon, you cannot divide land except under state and local law.
-At the local level, there will be a "subdivision ordinance" or "development code” that applies.
-This local law will dictate the application process and include the approval criteria for land division applications.
-It will also identify the standards that will apply to any required infrastructure development, such as roads and water delivery systems.
+At the local level, a "subdivision ordinance" or "development code" will dictate the application process and include approval criteria for land division applications.
+It will also identify the standards that apply to any required infrastructure development, such as roads and water delivery systems.

-Every local jurisdiction in Oregon will require at least a two-step process when approving land divisions.
+Every local jurisdiction in Oregon requires at least a two-step process when approving land divisions.
 First, the applicant will need to apply for preliminary plan approval.
 Second, the applicant will need to apply for final plat approval.
-You may also encounter some required preliminary steps.
+You might also encounter some required preliminary steps.

-Often, local governments will approve a land division application but impose reasonable conditions on approval.
-For instance, before approving the final plat, which is a map containing specifications and information about the land division that is recorded in the public records, the local government may require that you construct public improvements (like roads) or reduce lot size.
+Often, local governments approve a land division application but with reasonable conditions attached.
+For instance, before approving the final plat, which is a map containing specifications and information about the land division that is recorded in the public records, the local government might require that you construct public improvements (like roads) or reduce lot size.

 When applying for a land division, the local government will review your application to make sure it demonstrates compliance with the applicable "approval criteria."
-Often approval criteria will require you to provide evidence that:
+Often these require you to provide evidence that:

-In some, but not all land divisions, public improvements may need to be installed.
+In some but not all land divisions, public improvements might need to be installed.
 Whether you have to take this step, and what standards apply, will depend on different factors, including the size of your proposed land division.
 These standards are normally identified in the subdivision ordinance or development code.